chillbrodev/gradle-maven-plugin/README.md

 This is a small "plugin" to simplify the use of *maven-publish* Gradle plugin.
 You can use this plugin for Java Library and Android Library.

+# Latest Version
+The latest version can be found in the [releases section](https://github.com/chillbrodev/gradle-maven-plugin/releases)

 # Index

 * [Usage](#usage)